Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Discussion

 \subsection{Future Work}

-In this work, we showed that subtle \ac{RF} sensitivities of standard embedded devices can be exploited to realize covert radio receivers, \eg, to infiltrate data into air-gapped systems.
+In this work, we showed that subtle \ac{RF} sensitivities of standard embedded devices can be exploited to realize covert radio receivers, \eg, for command-and-control of compromised air-gapped systems.
 Our initial exploration of the mechanism opens up several promising directions for future work.

 \Paragraph{Transmitted Waveforms and Modulation Schemes} In our experiments, we validated receiver sensitivity using single-carrier \ac{RF} signals and demonstrated successful reception of \ac{OOK}-modulated data.
 Further work is needed to assess the feasibility of using more complex waveforms, such as pulsed \ac{UWB}, frequency or phase-modulated, and multi-carrier signals.